Find an ADHD Therapist Near You

 When choosing an ADHD professional, look for these qualifications:

-• Willingness to coordinate with other providers (school, work, other doctors)
+- Willingness to coordinate with other supports (school, work, other providers) when needed

 Questions to Ask Potential ADHD Specialists